JournalJuly 6, 20269 min read

 How to choose a web agency in Romania: 12 questions before you sign

 You need a website and you've started looking for someone to build it.
-Ten agency websites in, you've already noticed the problem: they all say the same thing, in the same words.
+Ten agency websites in, you've already spotted the problem: a lot of them say the same thing, in the same words.
 "Professional."
 "Modern."
-"SEO-optimized."
+"SEO-optimised."
 "Team of experts."
-From the outside, a good agency and a weak one look identical — until you sign.
-This article gives you the instrument that tells them apart before the signature: twelve questions a serious agency answers gladly, and an unprepared one starts squirming at.
+From the outside, a good agency and a weak one can look identical — until you sign.
+This article gives you the tool that tells them apart before you sign a contract: twelve questions a well-run agency can either answer clearly or tell you when, and in which document, the answer will be confirmed.

 Why they all look the same

-The golden rule, valid at any budget: you're not buying promises, you're buying verifiable answers.
+The golden rule, regardless of budget: you're not buying promises, you're buying verifiable answers.
 The rest of this article is exactly that checklist.

 The 12 questions, one by one

-The first four are about the work, the next four about money and what you own, the last four about what happens after the signature.
+The first four are about the team and the proposed solution, the next four about budget, rights and continuity, the last four about process, support and results.
 Together they cover most of what hurts later.

-1. Can you show me live projects, with an address I can open?
+1. Can you show me public projects with a URL I can visit?

 2. Who will actually work on my project?

-Is the person in the first call the one doing the work, or just the one selling it?
-Subcontracting isn't necessarily bad — but you have the right to know who really holds the project in their hands.
+Is the person on the first call the one doing the work, or the one selling it?
+Subcontracting isn't a problem in itself — it just needs to be disclosed, managed, and owned by the supplier you sign with.

 3. What will the site be built on — and why?

-6. What is NOT included in the price?
+6. What is NOT included in the fee?

-Copy, photography, translations, licenses, hosting, maintenance.
-The gaps between “included” and “not included” are where budgets swell after signing.
+Copywriting, photography, translation, licences and third-party services, hosting, maintenance.
+The gaps between “included” and “not included” are where unexpected costs appear after signing.

-7. What does the site cost me in year two?
+7. What will the site cost to run in year two?

-8. If we part ways, what am I left with?
+8. If we part ways, what do I receive?

-9. Who answers me after launch — and how?
+9. Who supports me after launch — and through which channel?

 10. What does the process look like, step by step?

-11. How do we measure whether the site is doing its job?
+11. How will we measure whether the site is doing its job?

 Does the agency's city matter?